 House Majority Leader Don Hineman said there are some positives to Brownback’s limited government philosophy, but he voted for the override to stabilize the budget.

-“We are entrusted with the responsibility of ensuring that government functions properly, and that takes a certain amount of money to accomplish that,” said Hineman.
+“We are entrusted with the responsibility of ensuring that government functions properly, and that takes a certain amount of money to accomplish that,” Hineman said.

 But Brownback’s conservative allies, such as Senator Ty Masterson, said he’ll leave a positive mark on the state.

 “Brownback was able to bend the growth curve of government down.
-He has saved Kansans billions in taxes over his term here,” said Masterson.
+He has saved Kansans billions in taxes over his term here,” Masterson said.

 The rollback of Brownback’s tax cuts will be a mark on his legacy, according to University of Kansas political scientist Patrick Miller.

-“Certainly, we can look at the totality of his career and see some successes and some failures, but this will be the policy that really writes his Wikipedia page in a decade or so,” said Miller.
+“Certainly, we can look at the totality of his career and see some successes and some failures, but this will be the policy that really writes his Wikipedia page in a decade or so,” Miller said.